HotBlackRobotics/hotblackrobotics.github.io/en/blog/_posts/2018-02-14-sibot-cloud.md

                         M.data.append(self.motorA.data[2] - d.data[2]/N)

                     M.data.append(self.motorB.data[3])

                     self.pubM.publish(M)
                     self.motorA = M
                     self.i += 1
                     time.sleep(0.05)
-# Funzione di callback chiamata alla ricezione di una nuova posizione per l'EE
+# Callback function called when a new EE position is published
-# Legge la posizione corrente poi la paragona a quella precedente per calcolare i valori intermedi
+# It reads the current position then compares it to the previous one in order to
-# in 20 steps (N=20)
+# compute the intermediate values in 20 steps (N=20)
     def callback(self,data):
         N = 20
         self.i += 1